Any Day Now (TV series)

-Any Day Now is an American drama series that aired on the Lifetime network from 1998 to 2002.
+Any Day Now is an American drama television series that aired on the Lifetime network from 1998 to 2002.
 Set in Birmingham, Alabama, Any Day Now explored issues around race and friendship and how they affect the lives of two devoted lifelong friends over the years—from the 1960s to the current day.
 The show stars Annie Potts and Lorraine Toussaint, portraying best friends since childhood, as they openly and honestly address events in their interracial community.

 The show's title is taken from the 1962 song "Any Day Now", written by Burt Bacharach and Bob Hilliard.
 A version performed by Lori Perry served as the show's theme song.

 Setting

 Any Day Now focuses on the lives and interactions of two female protagonists: Mary Elizabeth "M.E."
 O'Brien Sims (Potts) and Rene Jackson (Toussaint).
 The two had grown up as close friends in Birmingham, Alabama, in the 1960s during the peak of the Civil Rights Movement.
 However, their friendship ended when M.E. became pregnant and chose, despite Rene's disapproval, to keep the child, drop out of college, and marry her boyfriend, Colliar Sims.

 More than twenty years later, M.E. and her husband still live in Birmingham, where they struggle to make ends meet.
-Their oldest son, Bobby, died as a child; but they have two more children, daughter Kelly and son Davis.
+Their oldest son, Bobby, died as a child; but they have two more children, daughter Kelly (Olivia Friedman) and son Davis.
 Rene moved to Washington, D.C., where she was a successful attorney for many years; but, after the death of her father, Rene decides to move back to Birmingham and establish a law practice there.
 She reunites with M.E., and the two quickly resume their close friendship.
 In every episode, contemporary storylines are interwoven with a storyline from their shared past.